x4dr/Fen/endworld/mecha/systems/armor.md

 ### Holomatrix
-- **Protection**: 1
+- **Flat Damage Reduction**: 10
+- **Roll scaling**: 0
 - **Tech**: 5 (Experimental)
 - **Weight**: 0
 - **Failure**: Damaged
 - **Repair**: 500 grams of Experimental Tech Parts, installing/refitting takes 2kg (per sector) instead.

-This advanced defensive system has negligible weight and an extremely good protection rating.
-Its vulnerability to contamination and high repair costs might be its only weaknesses.
+This advanced defensive system provides a flat reduction of 10 regardless of mass or roll.
+Its vulnerability to contamination and high repair costs are its only weaknesses.